pakitt/data-analysis-portfolio/README.md

-# Data analysis and Swift programming portfolio
+# Paolo Vasta's Data analysis and Swift programming portfolio

 Welcome to my personal portfolio showcasing how I apply my background in **engineering** and **product marketing** to the world of **data analysis**.